Athanasius Schneider

-Athanasius Schneider, ORC (born Anton Schneider on 7 April 1961) is a Catholic prelate, serving as the Auxiliary Bishop of Astana in Kazakhstan.
+Athanasius Schneider, O.R.C. (born Anton Schneider on 7 April 1961) is a Catholic prelate, serving as the Auxiliary Bishop of Astana in Kazakhstan.
 He is a member of the Canons Regular of the Holy Cross of Coimbra.
-He is known for championing the pre-Vatican II liturgical traditions and practices of the Church and for protesting certain current policies, including some associated with Pope Francis.
+He is known for championing the pre-Vatican II liturgical traditions and practices of the Church, such as the Tridentine Mass, and for protesting certain current policies, including some associated with Pope Francis.

 Family and early life

 Anton Schneider was born in Tokmok, Kirghiz SSR, in the Soviet Union.
-According to Athanasius Schneider′s account, his parents were Black Sea Germans (ethnic German settlers who lived along the northern coast of the Black Sea in the Russian Empire), who at the end of World War II were evacuated to Berlin whence they were deported and exiled by the USSR regime to a labor camp in Krasnokamsk in the Ural Mountains.
+His parents were Black Sea Germans (ethnic German settlers who lived along the northern coast of the Black Sea in the Russian Empire), who at the end of World War II were evacuated to Berlin, then deported to a labor camp in Krasnokamsk in the Ural Mountains.
 His family was closely involved with the underground church.
-Schneider's mother Maria was one of several women to shelter the Blessed Oleksa Zaryckyj, a Ukrainian priest later imprisoned at the infamous Karlag and in 1963 martyred by the Soviet regime for his ministry.
+Schneider's mother Maria was one of several women to shelter the Blessed Oleksiy Zaryckyy, a Ukrainian priest later imprisoned at the infamous Karlag and in 1963 martyred by the Soviet regime for his ministry.
 The family relocated to the Kirghiz SSR after being released from the camps, then left Central Asia for Estonia.
 As a boy, Schneider and his three siblings would attend clandestine Masses with their parents, often traveling sixty miles from the family's home in Valga to Tartu, taking the first train in the morning under the cover of darkness and returning with the last train at night.
 Due to the great distance, infrequent visits by the clergy, and crackdowns by the Soviet authorities, they were able to make the trip only once a month.
 In 1973, shortly after making his first Holy Communion in secret, Schneider emigrated with his family to Rottweil in West Germany.

 Training and priesthood

 In 1982 in Austria, Schneider joined the Canons Regular of the Holy Cross of Coimbra, a Roman Catholic religious order within the Opus Sanctorum Angelorum, and took the religious name Athanasius.
 He was ordained a priest by Bishop Manuel Pestana Filho of Anápolis on 25 March 1990, and spent several years as a priest in Brazil before returning to Central Asia.
 Starting in 1999, he taught Patristics at Mary, Mother of the Church Seminary in Karaganda.
-On 2 June 2006 he was consecrated a bishop at the Altar of the Chair of Saint Peter in the Vatican by Cardinal Angelo Sodano.
-In 2011 he was transferred to the position of auxiliary bishop in the Archdiocese of Astana.
+On 2 June 2006, he was consecrated a bishop at the Altar of the Chair of Saint Peter in the Vatican by Cardinal Angelo Sodano.
+Schneider then served as an auxiliary bishop in the Diocese of Karaganda in Kazakhstan.
+In 2011, he was transferred to the position of auxiliary bishop in the Archdiocese of Astana.
 He is the General Secretary of the Bishops' Conference of Kazakhstan.

-Schneider speaks German, Russian, Portuguese, Spanish, English, French and Italian, and he reads Latin and Ancient Greek.
+Schneider speaks German, Russian, Portuguese, Spanish, English, French and Italian.
+He also can read Latin and Ancient Greek.